 He spent the 2020/21 season on loan at Crystal Palace and then was sent out to Besiktas in 2021/22.
 He was finally sold to Fenerbahce in 2022 having scored only eight Premier League goals for Chelsea.

 In one of the more bizarre moves from this list, Danny Drinkwater was signed in 2017, when he wasn’t really that good.

 Of course he played a vital role in Leicester’s title win, but N’Golo Kante did most the defensive work, leaving Drinkwater with not much else to do.
 He did the basics well, but he wasn’t Chelsea quality, and so it proved.

-With just 23 appearances for the senior team overall, and one in the Football League trophy this season, Drinkwater never broke into the team, and he’s not played a minute for the first-team since the 2018 Community Shield.
+With just 23 appearances for the senior team overall, and one in the Football League trophy this season, Drinkwater never broke into the team.

-He’s been on loan to both Burnley and Aston Villa since then, but couldn’t amass over 500 minutes for both combined.
+He went on loan to both Burnley and Aston Villa, but couldn’t amass over 500 minutes for both combined.
 He then moved on loan to Kasimpasa before another loan at Reading.
 He was released in 2022 when his contract ran out.